markdeep-slides

 vimwiki - Personal Wiki for Vim

-Joplin - Joplin - an open source note taking and to-do application with synchronisation capabilities for Windows, macOS, Linux, Android and iOS.
+Joplin - Joplin - the secure note taking and to-do app with synchronisation capabilities for Windows, macOS, Linux, Android and iOS.

 logseq - A local-first, non-linear, outliner notebook for organizing and sharing your personal knowledge base.
 Use it to organize your todo list, to write your journals, or to record your unique life.